printdotio/printio-ios-sdk/docs/analytics.md

 -(void)gtAnalyticsOnEndTimedEvent:(GTAnalyticsEvent *)event;

 /**
- Captures on which screen user has landed
+ Tracks on which screen user has landed
  */
 -(void)gtAnalyticsOnEnterScreen:(GTAnalyticsScreen *)screen;
 ```